Notification Templates

 Depending on the follow-up action you chose, the fields in this screen will vary, but a Template field is included for all follow-up actions that handle notifications.

-2. If you are configuring a Run an action follow-up action, in addition to configuring the settings for the Run an action follow-up action, as you just did, you must also configure a Send an e-mail alert and or a Send an e-mail alert using a local SMTP server follow-up action.
+2. Optionally, if you are configuring a Run an action follow-up action, in addition to configuring the settings for Run an action, as shown above, you must also configure a Send an e-mail alert and or a Send an e-mail alert using a local SMTP server follow-up action.

 3. To do this, repeat steps 3-4 above: This time, select Send an e-mail alert or Send an e-mail alert using a local SMTP server.
 Configure all of the settings.
 Under Template, you can select any template that is appropriate for the e-mail notification; it does not have to be the same template that you selected in the Run an action settings (Two e-mails will be sent to each recipient whenever the trigger is activated – the one that is selected here, and the one that is selected in the Run an action settings).
 When you are finished, both follow-up actions should appear in the list:

-1. Configure the rest of the settings for the trigger as necessary, and then, select Finish.
+1. Configure the rest of the settings for the trigger as necessary, and then click Finish.
 The trigger is configured and the notification will be generated whenever the trigger’s conditions are met.

 Troubleshooting